mumoshu/crossover/README.md

 Distribute xDS data via Envoy's official local file config-source but via configmaps.

+## Features

+### Zero dependencies

+No dependencies other than Go standard library.
+No need for kubectl or client-go as we rely on the stable v1 configmaps only.

+### Simplicity

+Edit your static envoy configuration to load xDS from local files.
+Update local files via configmaps by adding `envoy-xds-configmap-loader` as an init container and a sidecar container of your Envoy pod.
+That's all you need really!

 ## What's this?

 `envoy-xds-configmap-loader` is an init-container AND a sidecar for your Envoy proxy to use K8s ConfigMaps as xDS backend.